 Phil Hagan, J.D., M.B.A., M.P.H.

-Phil Hagan is the Associate Director for Environmental Metrology & Policy Program.
+Phil Hagan teaches in both EMAP program and Department of Human Science, School of Nursing and Health Science.
 In addition to teaching at Georgetown University, Phil Hagan is a managing partner with Omyx Law, a law firm that practices in the business arena.
 He is also on the DC Department of Health Environmental Public Health Tracking Advisory Committee, the Editorial Advisory Board for the National Safety Council Technical Publication Committee and past Editorial Board member and peer reviewer for the Journal of Applied Biosafety.
 Recently, he worked with the US Department of Education on updating the safety and emergency provisions of the Higher Education Opportunities Act – specifically, the Jeanne Clery Act - (originally known as the Crime Awareness and Campus Security Act of 1990)

-Rosemary Sokas is chair of the Department of Human Science at the Georgetown University School of Nursing and Health Studies.
+Rosemary Sokas is a Professor in the Department of Human Science at the Georgetown University School of Nursing and Health Studies.
 Her publications address the role primary care providers play in addressing the prevention needs of under-served working populations, and etiologic and intervention studies targeting hazards faced by construction workers, healthcare workers, immigrant day labor and home care workers, including the impact of contingent work and the need for supply chain and other policy interventions.

 Department of Microbiology & Immunology